lmaurits/BEASTling/docs/config.rst

 calibration section
 -------------------

-The ``calibration`` section should contain one parameter for each distinct calibration point that you wish to include in the analysis.
+If you wish to estimate divergence times as part of your analysis, it is essentially to provide some amount of calibration data, i.e. estimates of the times when some known divergences are believed to have occurred (based on e.g. archaeological or historical evidence).
+One calibration is the minimum required, but you can add as many as you like.
+More is generally better, although large numbers of calibrations can cause problems too.
+To include calibrations, you should add a ``calibration`` section to your config file.
+This section should contain one parameter for each distinct calibration point that you wish to use.

-The name of each parameter should be a comma-separated list of family names or Glottocodes.
-Optionally, the name can be enclosed in ``originate( )`` to place the calibration not on the MRCA of the languages/families specificed, but on the originate, i.e. the top of the branch leading to the MRCA.
-The value for each calibration can be a string in one of several supported formats.
+The name of each parameter should be some identifier for a group of languages (e.g. a Glottolog family name like "Indo-European", but there are other options.
+See below for more on ways to specify languages, including originate calibrations and tip dates).
+The value for each calibration can be a string in one of several supported formats, representing your prior beliefs about the time the calibration event diverged.
 The two simplest formats are to specify a range of ages, or a single upper or lower bounding age.

 Ranges can be specified as follows: